 – the management of its operating and investment property (71,451 CO2 Teq)

 – employee travel, including business trips and commuting (41,641 CO2 Teq).

 The Group has implemented a number of initiatives to reduce emissions from these two sources:

 - Covéa Real Estate, which is responsible for managing investment and operating property for the whole Group, systematically analyses the environmental impact reduction associated with new builds, renovation and maintenance, and seeks certification or accreditation wherever possible.
 In addition, the process of applying for energy savings certificates is systematised for all eligible cases.

 - As regards travel, the Group actively encourages work car sharing via the Coveaturage carpooling platform.
 Covéa’s main operating sites have recharging points for employees with electric vehicles, while employees at some sites have the use of company bicycles for both private and work journeys.

-Lastly, Covéa continues to encourage group and individual videoconferences to limit business travel: in 2016, 27,339 reservations were made for videoconferences at the various Covéa sites, up 18% from 23,116 in 2015.
+Lastly, Covéa continues to encourage group and individual videoconferences to limit business travel: in 2017, 29,179 reservations were made for videoconferences at the various Covéa sites, 27,339 in 2016.

 Sustainable resources management